jonlpersson/ed-latimore/site/_posts/2021-11-17-how-to-take-the-lead-in-a-relationship.md

 Especially women.

-Studies show women who are more attractive and, in short, have more options, are likely to want a husband who is her equivalent or better.<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> So a lack of purpose is a red flag for women looking to get into relationships.
+Studies show women who are more attractive and, in short, have more options, are likely to want a husband who is her equivalent or better.<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> So a lack of purpose is a red flag for women looking to get into relationships.

 Your power as a leader (in the world or within a relationship) is tied to your ability to influence others.

 You might ask why men need to lead.
-It’s the principle I’ve shared before—women have historically married for security and social mobility.<sup id="fnref:2" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:2">2</a></sup> Call it a side effect of the evolution of society, but it doesn’t make it less true.
+It’s the principle I’ve shared before—women have historically married for security and social mobility.<sup><a class="footnote" rel="footnote" href="#fn:2">2</a></sup> Call it a side effect of the evolution of society, but it doesn’t make it less true.

 This security women seek is both physical and psychological and completely unrelated to “good or bad.”